raphaelalmeidamartins/pixels-art/README.md

       <li>Only the elements that have the <code>class</code> <code>color</code> should be able to get the <code>class</code> <code>selected</code>.</li>
     </ul>
   </li>
-  <li>On clicking on the colors of the palette, the user should be able to paint the "pixels" of the board with the selected color.
+  <li>On clicking the colors of the palette, the user should be able to paint the "pixels" of the board with the selected color.
     <ul>
       <li>The class <code>selected</code> should be added to the colors clicked, and at the same time removed from the previously selected color;</li>
       <li>Only one of the colors in the palette can have the class <code>selected</code> per time;</li>
       <li>Only the elements that have the <code>class</code> <code>color</code> should be able to get the <code>class</code> <code>selected</code>.</li>
     </ul>
   </li>
-  <li>On clicking on a "pixel" on the board, its background should be filled with the selected color.</li>
+  <li>On clicking a "pixel" on the board, its background should be filled with the selected color.</li>
   <li>Add a button that, when clicked, clean the board and make all the "pixels" have white as the background color.</li>
 </ol>